pachyderm/pachyderm/README.md

 # Server extension must be manually installed in develop mode, for example
 jupyter server extension enable jupyterlab_pachyderm

-# Option 1: use python-pachyderm backend
 jupyter lab --allow-root

-# Option 2: assuming you have a version of pachctl that supports mount-server,
-# and it is available in your PATH.
-# This automatically spins up the mount-server at localhost:9002
-MOUNT_SERVER_ENABLED=1 jupyter lab --allow-root
 ```

 Open another bash inside the same container: